The Top 8 Tourist Destinations in China: A Journey Through History, Culture, and Natural Wonders.

 In Image: Forbidden City Temple

-One of the most amazing instances of traditional Chinese architecture is seen in Beijing’s Forbidden City.
-Built during the Ming Dynasty in the early 15th century, this massive imperial palace complex functioned as China’s ceremonial and political hub for about 500 years.
-With 980 still standing buildings surrounded by a thick wall and a moat, the Forbidden City was the home to the emperor, his family, and his court.
-It is a maze of courtyards, halls, and pavilions.
+Beijing, for example, is home to the Forbidden City, a quintessential example of ancient Chinese architecture.
+Built under the Ming Dynasty in the early 15th century, this massive complex of imperial palaces was China’s ceremonial and political hub for almost 500 years.
+Consisting of 980 still standing buildings and protected by a moat and a thick wall, the Forbidden City was the home of the emperor, his family and his courtyard.
+It is a jumble of courtyards, halls and pavilions.

 Location: Shaanxi Province, Xi’an

-Highlight: The Terracotta Army, uncovered in 1974, is an assemblage of thousands of life-size statues depicting troops and horses interred beside Qin Shi Huang, the first emperor of China.
+Highlight: The Terracotta Army, discovered in 1974, is a collection of thousands of life-size statues of soldiers and horses buried next to Qin Shi Huang, the first emperor of China.

 Tourist Destinations in China